Normalize Audio Volume Online Make Quiet Audio Louder

 Does this upload my file?

-No. Everything runs locally in your browser — files never leave your device.
+No. Everything runs locally in your browser, so files never leave your device for supported browser-based processing.

 What formats are supported?